Mojang/ore-ui/README.md

 This repository contains some infrastructure bits used internally, but that can also be shared across other game studios and general-purpose web applications.

-Current titles using this tech:
+Some of the projects using this tech are:

 - Minecraft Bedrock Edition
 - Minecraft Legends